larsonjj/generator-yeogurt/README.md

 Your library should now load correctly (assuming your source path is correct).

-> IMPORTANT: If you have third-party script that will be referenced within your own code (ex. using jQuery), you need to make sure that JSHint is aware it.
-Check out [JSHint giving errors for third-party scripts](#jshint-giving-errors-for-third-party-scripts) to see how to make this happen.
+> IMPORTANT: If you have third-party script that will be referenced within your own code (ex. using jQuery), you need to make sure that ESLint is aware it.
+Check out [ESLint giving errors for third-party scripts](#eslint-giving-errors-for-third-party-scripts) to see how to make this happen.

 ## Vagrant Setup
 If you would like to use Yeogurt with [Vagrant](https://www.vagrantup.com/), head over to the [yeogurt-vagrant](https://github.com/larsonjj/yeogurt-vagrant) repository for installation and setup instructions.